Mainframe-Archive/mainframe-os/docs/introduction.md

 On the **Applications** tab, choose one of the icons in the Suggested Apps section and click **Install**.
 Review and approve the list of permissions requested by the app.

-This will move it out of sugested apps and into the list of your installed apps.
+This will move it out of suggested apps and into the list of your installed apps.

 ## Run a Dapp
 Once the app is installed, click the app icon to run the app.
 A new window will open with the app contents.